Djey8/pyhelper-jkluess/PYPI_PUBLISHING.md

 ✨ **The GitHub Action will automatically:**
 - Build your package
 - Upload it to PyPI
-- Make it available via `pip install pyhelper`
+- Make it available via `pip install pyhelper-jkluess`

 ### Option 2: Manual Trigger
 1. Go to **Actions** tab in your repository